 - Protect consumers with proper testing and safety regulations for retail marijuana;

-- Tax marijuana at retail levels with a 10 percent excise tax and 6 percent sales tax; and
+- Impose a 10 percent excise tax on marijuana sold at the retail level on top of the state’s 6 percent sales tax; and

-The campaign is proud to have the support from both national and local advocacy organizations including the Marijuana Policy Project, the National Cannabis Industry Association, the ACLU of Michigan, the Drug Policy Alliance, the National Patients Rights Association, Michigan NORML and MI Legalize.
+Other organizations supporting the coalition include the Marijuana Policy Project, the National Cannabis Industry Association, the ACLU of Michigan, the Drug Policy Alliance, the National Patients Rights Association and MILegalize.

 For more information about the ballot initiative, including full language of the proposed law, please visit www.RegulateMI.org.